 The research by SUNY Old Westbury's faculty is supported by numerous funding agencies and organizations.
-The College's Office of Research & Sponsored Programs is responsible for the the review, submission and acceptance of non-gift grants and contracts.
+The Office of Research & Sponsored Programs is responsible for the review, submission and acceptance of non-gift grants and contracts.
 The Office of Institutional Advancement is responsible for gifts from private sponsors.

 2021: National science foundation

 Renu Balyan, Assistant Professor of Mathematics, Computer & Information Sciences

 Tin Chi Solomon Chak, Assistant Professor of Biological Sciences

 Mohamed Khalefa, Assistant Professor of Mathematics, Computer & Information Sciences

 Kinning Poon, Assistant Professor of Biological Sciences